 Survey Suggests More Economic Growth Ahead for Midwest

 OMAHA, Neb.
-(AP) — A monthly survey of business leaders suggests economic conditions continue to improve for nine Midwest and Plains states.
+(AP) — A monthly survey of business leaders suggests economic conditions are still improving for nine Midwest and Plains states.

-A report released Wednesday says the Mid-America Business Conditions Index rose to 58.8 in October from 58.2 in September.
-The August figure was 57.5.

-Creighton University economist Ernie Goss oversees the survey, and he says national and regional indices indicate the manufacturing sector is expanding at a very healthy pace.
+A report released Monday says the Mid-America Business Conditions Index rose to 58.2 in September from 57.5 in August and 56.1 in July.
+Creighton University economist Ernie Goss oversees the survey, and he says international sales, strong profit growth and low interest rates boosted the economic outlook among supply managers in the nine-state region.

 The survey results are compiled into a collection of indexes ranging from zero to 100.
 Survey organizers say any score above 50 suggests growth in that factor.
 A score below that suggests decline.